-Fig. 11: Connecting the condensate discharge
+Fig. 9: Connecting the condensate discharge

 Connect a suitable hose to one of the two condensate nozzles and secure using a hose clip.
+The condensate pozzle that is not required should be

 The condensate nozzle that is not required should be sealed.